 Regardless of the specific effect on posture, facet joint pain, as well as many other spinal diagnoses, can negatively impact anatomical positioning, potentially worsening pain through a variety of mechanisms.

-Facet Joints and Posture Causation
+Facet Syndrome and Posture Causation

 In similar fashion, a long history of poor posture can actually reshape the spine and upper skeletal structures.
 Bad postural positioning can increase the effects of degeneration on the spine, since poor posture magnifies the load of the body and exacerbates the accumulated stress of managing this load.
 Therefore, long periods of poor posture can directly contribute to facet joint degeneration and the commencement of facet syndrome symptomology in some patients.